Qualcomm faces FTC charges over monopolistic ‘no license, no chips’ claim

 HPE acquires SimpliVity for $650M in cash

 After facing similar charges around the world, Qualcomm is getting some major pushback on its home turf.
-The U.S. Federal Trade Commission has filed charges against the company, accusing the San Diego-based Snapdragon-maker of anticompetitive tactics, in an attempt to maintain a monopoly in its chip business.
+The U.S. Federal Trade Commission has filed charges against the company, accusing the San Diego-based Snapdragon-maker of anticompetitive tactics in an attempt to maintain a monopoly in its chip business.

 The commission issued a statement today detailing the allegations in what it’s deemed a “no license, no chips” policy that charges the company of elevating licensing fees for patents, and in turn, forcing phone makers to pay more for using a competitor’s chip.

-According to the FTC,
+According to the FTC:

 “No license, no chips” is a condition that other suppliers of semiconductor devices do not impose.
 The risk of losing access to Qualcomm baseband processors is too great for a cell phone manufacturer to bear because it would preclude the manufacturer from selling phones for use on important cellular networks.

-The complaint officially cites Apple in its list of anticompetitive practices, effectively accusing Qualcomm of shutting other chipmakers out of competing for the iPhone-maker’s business, due to the high-profile media windfall of striking a deal with the company.
+The complaint officially cites Apple in its list of anticompetitive practices, effectively accusing Qualcomm of shutting other chip makers out of competing for the iPhone maker’s business, due to the high-profile media windfall of striking a deal with the company.

 The filing seeks to, “order Qualcomm to cease its anticompetitive conduct and take actions to restore competitive conditions.”